mvolkmann/blog/src/deno.md

 Unlike in Node.js, the filename `index.js` is not treated as the default filename and a file extension must be included.

-Deno does not use npm to install modules.
+Deno does not use `npm` to install modules.
 Instead, `import` statements can specify module URLs that reference network resources such as those in GitHub.

 Imported files are cached by saving them in the directory specified in the `DENO_DIR` environment variable rather than in a `node_modules` directory.
+The directory is shared between all Deno projects rather and using a separate directory for each project as is done in Node.js.

-If this environment variable is not set, the files are saved in an OS-specific location.
+If the `DENO_DIR` environment variable is not set, the files are saved in an OS-specific location.

 - Windows: `%LOCALAPPDATA%/deno`